seed-labs/seed-emulator/examples/18-eth-private-network/README.md

 ![](pics/trans-5.jpg)

-As we can see, the second account has received the ```7000000``` ETH from the first account.
+As we can see, the second account has received the `7000000` ETH from the first account.
 That means we finished a transaction in our ETH network.

-> Notice: after sending transaction, we need to make sure the miner has started, otherwise, this transaction will always be pending status.
+**Note**: after sending transaction, we need to make sure the miner has started, otherwise, this transaction will always be pending status.

 ## Performance test